yining1023/machine-learning-for-the-web/week5-styleTransfer/README.md

 - How does it work
 - What Neural Networks See
 - Different kinds of style transfer
-- How to use Spell.run to train your own style transfer
+- How to train your own style transfer
 - Use the trained model in ml5.js (one image and webcam images)

 ## Coding session: